deen13/vertx-nuxt/README.md

 # :bullettrain_side: Vert.X and Nuxt.js

-This project uses nuxt.js and the auth-module in the frontend and vert.x in the backend.
+This project is a demonstration of nuxt.js and vert.x in combination.

 ### Goals
 - [Pull Request Collaboration](https://github.com/nuxt-community/auth-module/pull/361)